South Park: Tropes K To Q

 - Pride Parade: In the episode "South Park is Gay", all the males in town have turned metrosexual.
 Once the women of the town start getting fed up, the men put on a Metrosexual Pride Parade, which includes the chant, "We're here, we're not queer, but we're close, get used to it!"

 - Product Placement: The show uses real brand names just as often as Bland Name Products, but given the tone of the show, it's probably not because they're getting paid.

 - The show seems to have an uncanny obsession with Dr Pepper.
 Nearly any drink that has a label on it is going to be this, and dinner parties will very often consist of nothing but it as a beverage.
-It also plays a major role in "The Poor Kid" (the foster father has a fridge consisting of nothing but it, and explicitly states that it is the only beverage allowed).
+It also plays a major role in "The Poor Kid" as the foster father has a fridge consisting of nothing but it, and explicitly states that it is the only beverage allowed (though only because no one knows what's in it).
 A possible explanation is that Trey is just a big fan of the drink, and expresses his partiality to it via the show.